-- 13. The Teacher Task Force is a voluntary multi-stakeholder partnership including members from the following constituencies: - National governments. - Intergovernmental organizations at global, regional or sub-regional levels with special interest in or programmes on teachers, such as Education 2030 and education SDG convening agencies, and other UN agencies. - International non-governmental organizations, global civil society organizations (see Annex II for non-governmental (NGO) and private actor membership) and global teacher/school leader representative organizations with special interest/programmes on teachers. - Bilateral and multilateral international development agencies. - Global private sector organizations and foundations with special interest in programmes on teachers and SDG 4. - 14.
-To fulfil its mandate and achieve its objectives the structure of the Teacher Task Force is as follows: - A. Teacher Task Force members. - B. Thematic groups. - C. Steering Committee members and the Co-chairs. - D. Regional focal points. - E. The Secretariat. - 15.
+- 13. The Teacher Task Force is a voluntary multi-stakeholder partnership including members from the following constituencies: - National governments. - Intergovernmental organizations at global, regional or sub-regional levels with special interest in or programmes on teachers, such as Education 2030 and education SDG convening agencies, and other UN agencies. - International non-governmental organizations, global civil society organizations (see Annex II for non-governmental (NGO) and private actor membership) and global teacher/school leader representative organizations with special interest/programmes on teachers. - Bilateral and multilateral international development agencies. - Global non-profit private sector organizations and foundations with special interest in programmes on teachers and SDG 4.
+Non-profit organizations are admitted as either members or associate members depending on the nature of their activities. - Global private sector companies with special interest in programmes on teachers and SDG 4 may be admitted as associate members. - 14.
+To fulfil its mandate and achieve its objectives the structure of the Teacher Task Force is as follows: - A. Teacher Task Force members. - B. Steering Committee members and the Co-chairs. - C. Thematic groups. - D. Regional focal points. - E. The Secretariat. - 15.
 Further details on the structure are elaborated in Annex I Operational framework of the International Task Force on Teachers for Education 2030.